tolipovmurodjon/tic-tac-toe/README.md

 ## Overview ℹ️

 This is a Tic-Tac-Toe game developed for Android devices.
-The game features a user-friendly interface, championship mode, timer, and AI simulation.
+The game features a user-friendly interface, championship, timer, and AI simulation.

 ## Features ✨